daccordeon/summerSHG/data/README.md

-# Guide to data files
+# data

+This is a guide to each of the data files.

 ---